deepaksood619/deepaksood619.github.io/docs/technologies/elasticsearch/getting-started.md

 Data in Elasticsearch can be broadly divided into two types: exact values and full text.

-*Exact values*are exactly what they sound like.Examples are a date or a user ID, but can also include exact strings such as a username or an email address.
-The exact valueFoois not the same as the exact valuefoo.
-The exact value2014is not the same as the exact value2014-09-15.
+*Exact values* are exactly what they sound like.Examples are a date or a user ID, but can also include exact strings such as a username or an email address.
+The exact value Foo is not the same as the exact value foo.
+The exact value 2014 is not the same as the exact value 2014-09-15.

-*Full text*, on the other hand, refersto textual data - usually written in some human language --- like the text of a tweet or the body of an email.
+*Full text*, on the other hand, refers to textual data - usually written in some human language --- like the text of a tweet or the body of an email.